- How To Use Post Grid in WordPress Block Editor (Without Plugins)

 - Media grids

-Post grids will focus on redirecting visitors from your grid to posts or custom posts.
-You will display and you will need to set link parameters in your grid item template to introduce such an option.
+Post grids will redirect visitors from your grid to posts or custom posts.
+You will display and need to set link parameters in your grid item template to introduce such an option.

-Grid Builder, WooCommerce and More #
+Grid Builder, WooCommerce, and More #

 If you are dealing with e-commerce on your WordPress website, you can also benefit from Grid Builder.
 Once you have installed Visual Composer and WooCommerce plugins, you will instantly notice Woo Commerce-related content elements within your Grid Builder element menu.